TMEM104: Transcripts

 There are 7 main transcription variants: isoform 1, isoform 2, variant X1 - X5.
 TMEM104 is predicted to have a promoter region 150 base pairs upstream of the start of transcription.
 The promoter region of Homo sapien TMEM104 compared to other organisms is very unconserved.
 It was hard to find anything outside of Mammalia species and most were found under Primates.

 Tissue expression

 In most human tissues, TMEM104 has a modest expression level (25–50th percentile), relative to all human proteins, according to RNA-seq data.

 Subcelluar expression

 The protein has been located primarily in the plasma membrane and less so found in nucleus.

 Immunochemistry Data

 Thermofisher claims that it exhibits significant nuclear and cytoplasmic positivity in glandular cells.
 With the aid of a TMEM104 polyclonal antibody, the samples were probed.

 Protein

 TMEM104 variant 1 protein is 496 amino acids in length.
 TMEM104 is a secreted protein that is overexpressed in Adrenal.
 TMEM104 is a phenylalanine enriched and glutamine poor protein.

 Characteristics

 TMEM104 has an isoelectric point of 6.8 and a molecular weight of 55.7 kdaltons.
-It is predicted to have between nine to eleven transmembrane domains, making it a transmembrane protein.
+It is predicted to have between nine and eleven transmembrane domains, making it a transmembrane protein.